eCR Now FHIR App

 - System API launch when provided with patient ID, encounter ID, FHIR Server URL

 - Can trigger on all of the following:

 Teaming and Release Process

-The eCR Now App is being developed with the intent of sharing, with its source code, for implementation by EHR vendors and other implementors.
-The planned schedule represents phased delivery and hand-off to implementors over the course of May 2020.
-The following draft schedule may be subject to change in accordance with shared refinement and development priorities:
+The eCR Now App is being developed with the intent of its sharing, with its source code, for implementation by EHR vendors and other implementors.
+The first production release of the eCR Now app occurred on June 3, 2020.

-- EHR companies should access the App source code from the Github site
+- Access the app and source code from the GitHub site.

-- Post any issues encountered to the Zulip chat channel
+- Post any issues or question to the Zulip chat channel.

 Communication Channels and Resources